ht93/opr_ahk/README.md

 - `Ctrl+Shift+o`: enable or disable the whole function
 - `Ctrl+Shift+p`: User manual and current state
 - `z`: 1 star
+- `a`: duplicate (left click on the duplicated picture by yourself)
 - `x`: 2 star (not very good)
 - `s`: 2 star (ordinary and bad location)
 - `c`: 3 star (overall not very good and not very bad)